bence-szalai/datasci-phd-course/README.md

 - Short summary of homeworks
 - Short intro to CRAN and Bioconductor
 - Intro to R IV.
-- Recommended readings
 - Homework explanation

 ### Intro to R IV.

-During the lesson we will learn how to manipulate and analyze data with the dplyr package, learn about long and wide data formats, and use the split-apply-combine concept for analysis.
+During the lesson we will learn how to manipulate and analyze data with the dplyr package, and use the split-apply-combine concept for analysis.

 We will use the Data Carpentry lesson [Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/).

 - [Manipulating data](https://datacarpentry.org/R-ecology-lesson/03-dplyr.html),
-  where we might skip the *Reshaping with gather and spread* part, considering progress and questions.
+  until the *Reshaping with gather and spread* part.

 ### Recommended readings